The drawing was created with the GLG Graphics Builder, which

 The demo shows how to handle application-defined user interaction,

-the data displayed in the chart:
+mobile devices), or scrolling through the data displayed in the chart:

 tooltip for that object.
+On mobile devices,

 The toggles in the lower left corner of the drawing can be used